SalmaMiha/SalmaMiha/README.md

-Hi there,
+Hello World,
-I am Salma Miha.
-Currently I am exploring how to communicate with machines and am quick to solve problems.
+I am Salma Miha, exploring how to communicate with machines.

+🔖I have started programming with C and then C++.
-Right now figuring out how flutter works.
+📔Right now I am trying to figure out how to use flutter.
+🏷️I also know little bit Java and Python.